Education grants for Nonprofits

 →The NIH Research Education Program (R25) supports research education activities in the mission areas of the NIH.
 The over-arching goal of this NCI R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nations biomedical, behavioral and clinical research needs.
 To accomplish the stated over-arching goal, this Notice of Funding Opportunity (NOFO) will support creative educational activities with a primary focus on Research Experiences.
 Applications are encouraged that propose innovative, state-of-the-art programs that address the cause, diagnosis, prevention, or treatment of cancer, rehabilitation from cancer, or the continuing care of cancer patients and the families of cancer patients.

 →The NIH Research Education Program (R25) supports research education activities in the mission areas of the NIH.
-The overarching goal of this R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nations biomedical, behavioral and clinical research needs.
-To accomplish the stated over-arching goal, this FOA will support creative educational activities with a primary focus on: Courses for Skills Development
+The over-arching goal of this NIDA R25 program is to support educational activities that complement and/or enhance the training of a workforce to meet the nations biomedical, behavioral and clinical research needs.
+This NOFO is intended to support research education activities that enhance the knowledge of substance use and substance use disorder research.
+The program is intended for those in clinically focused careers and/or those training for careers as clinicians/health service providers, clinical researchers, or optimally a combination of the two.
+This mechanism may not be used to support non-research-related clinical training.

 →This is a Notice of Intent only.
 This Task Agreement is being awarded under Cooperative Agreement P15AC00572 which was already awarded under a competitive process.
 No applications are being accepted at this time